 Introducing yourself to a group of strangers in real life is scary.
-Introducing yourself to thousands—or even millions—of strangers online is just as scary.
+Introducing yourself to thousands—or even millions—of strangers in an online community is just as scary.
 It’s not easy putting yourself out there in front of a large group of people.
 It’s important to remember everyone feels nervous in this situation though.
 Once you break the ice, all of your nerves will subside.
-Here’s how to introduce yourself to a new professional community:
+Here’s how to introduce yourself to a new professional online community:

 First, take a moment to acknowledge your fears—and then take a few minutes to talk them down.
 Positive self-talk decreases stress in stressful situations.
 Not sure how to begin?
 These are a few good examples from LifeHack.